Display of the Flags and Emblems

 When the national flag is displayed, it shall be placed in a prominent position.

-The national flag, when raised or carried in a procession with another flag or flags, shall be in front of the other flag or flags.
+When the national flag is raised or carried in a procession with another flag or flags, it shall be in front of the other flag or flags.

-The national flag, when displayed with another flag or flags, shall be either at the centre, above the other flag or flags, or in a position of prominence.
+When the national flag is displayed with another flag or flags, it shall be either at the centre, above the other flag or flags, or in a position of prominence.

 When the national flags of two or more nations are displayed in foreign affairs activities, relevant provisions of the Ministry of Foreign Affairs or the international practice shall be followed.

-Flying the National Flag and the Regional Flag at the same time
+Flying the National Flag and Regional Flag at the Same Time

-Whenever the national flag is flown together with the regional flag, the national flag shall be either at the centre, above the regional flag, or in a position of prominence.
+The national flag, when displayed with the regional flag, shall be either at the centre, above the regional flag, or in a position of prominence.

-When both the national flag and the regional flag are raised in procession, the national flag is to precede the regional flag.
+When both the national flag and regional flag are raised in a procession, the national flag is to precede the regional flag.

-Display of the Flags and Emblems at Government Offices and Buildings
+Display of the Flags and Emblems at Government Offices and Premises

 At present, the national and regional flags are displayed every day at the official residences of the Chief Executive, the Government House, the Central Government Offices, all boundary control and check points of the HKSAR, the Hong Kong International Airport and the Golden Bauhinia Square.
 The flags are also displayed on each working day and on the six specified days, i.e. National Day (1 October), HKSAR Establishment Day (1 July), Labour Day (1 May), New Year's Day (1 January), Lunar New Year's Day and National Constitution Day (4 December) at the office of the Chief Executive, the Executive Council, the Legislative Council, the law courts in the HKSAR, government departmental headquarters, major government composite buildings and public sports and cultural venues, etc. For a list of locations for the display of national flag and regional flag in government premises, please click here.